bexoft/finalmq/README.md

 You can convert each presentation directly to another.
 Each representation has a Parser and a Serializer.
 When you convert from one data representation to another then you have a source representation and a destination representation.
 For the source you need a parser and for the destination you need a serializer.
-When you bring a source parser together with a destination serializer, then you will convert from one data representation to another.
-The Parsers and Serializers for each data representation you will find in the code folders that start with "serialize" and ends with the according data representation.
+When you bring a source parser together with a destination serializer, then you can convert from one data representation to another.
+You will find the Parsers and Serializers for each data representation in the code folders that start with "serialize" and ends with the according data representation.
 Here are the names of the folders:

 memory containers: